JacksonClive/Same-sex-sociosexual-behaviour-is-widespread-and-heritable-in-male-rhesus-macaques/README.md

 # Same-sex-sociosexual-behaviour-is-widespread-and-heritable-in-male-rhesus-macaques
 ## Accessing data, code and results

-Download the password-protected zip file containing all data and code needed to reproduce results from [here](https://mega.nz/file/2iJWFaCL#SB_IEMHMzVlYFDjL-T07V2kMCWppxhMREimAbGMUOvk).
+Download the zip file containing all data and code needed to reproduce results from [here](https://mega.nz/file/2iJWFaCL#SB_IEMHMzVlYFDjL-T07V2kMCWppxhMREimAbGMUOvk).
 Please note that this a large file (17.7GB), due to the storage of MCMC GLMM models as R objects.

 Contents: